-Pornography can become addictive for some users and it is everywhere.
+Pornography can become addictive for some consumers and it is everywhere.
 That means that, quite realistically, people that you know, interact with, and even love might be struggling and/or experience the negative effects of porn in their lives.

 If you don’t think porn is a healthy habit (and research would back you up, there), you may have to have some hard conversations about this potentially awkward topic.
 And not only that, but it can be difficult to know what to say when you’re talking to someone about something as personal as recovery from a porn habit—especially when you care about that person and are being hurt by their porn consumption.
 You want to be able to encourage them into getting better rather than shame them back into their hidden habits.